vanessaklee/akin/README.md

 ## Tversky

 :tversky
-A generalization of Sørensen–Dice and Jaccard Similarity.
+A generalization of Sørensen–Dice and Jaccard.

 # In Development